Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned: Experimental Study

 \subsubsection{\textbf{New Artifacts}}

 We study 25 large-scale open-source Java applications from GitHub and Apache Commons Proper \cite{apache-commons-proper}.
 8 of the artifacts comprise the official EvoSuite benchmark \cite{10.1145/2642937.2643002} and 17 were selected from the Apache Commons packages.
-We use the 8 EvoSuite artifacts because: (i) they have several thousand stars and users (min: 3.3k and max: 9.8K) on GitHub attesting to their popularity and adoption among developers, (ii) many researchers have studied them to evaluate test adequacy metrics, fault-detection techniques and automated test/oracle generation methods~\cite{just2014defects4j,schuler2013checked,10.1145/2786805.2786858}, and (iii) they have a large code base with multiple modules and thereby better reflect real-world software complexity.
-For our study, we use the latest stable release of these artifacts as of Sep 30th, 2022.
-The Apache Commons are popular Java utility packages, frequently used in software engineering empirical studies~\cite{just2014defects4j,schuler2013checked,10.1145/2786805.2786858} and have actively maintained large-scale code bases and test suites.
-From the 43 Apache Commons packages, we selected the 22 that can be compiled with Java 8, which is a requirement for running the latest version of EvoSuite.
-EvoSuite was unable to generate tests for 5 of those, so we removed them leaving us with 17 Apache Commons packages for the study. \add{These 25 artifacts are significantly diverse in terms of project domains, unique developer percentages, and developer count.
+We use the 8 EvoSuite artifacts because: (i) they have several thousand stars and users (min: 3.3k and max: 9.8K) on GitHub attesting to their popularity and adoption among developers, (ii) many researchers have studied them to evaluate test adequacy metrics, fault-detection techniques and automated test/oracle generation methods~\cite{just2014defects4j,schuler2013checked,zhang2015assertions}, and (iii) they have a large code base with multiple modules and thereby better reflect real-world software complexity.
+For our study, we use the latest stable release of these artifacts as of Sep 30th, 2022.The Apache Commons are popular Java utility packages, frequently used in software engineering empirical studies~\cite{just2014defects4j,schuler2013checked,zhang2015assertions} and have actively maintained large-scale code bases and test suites.
+Of the 43 Apache Commons packages, 22 are Java 8 compatible, a prerequisite for the latest EvoSuite.
+EvoSuite was unable to generate tests for 5 of those, leaving 17 packages for our study. \ignore{These 25 artifacts are significantly diverse in terms of project domains, unique developer percentages, and developer count.
 They represent applications from 21 different domains.
 In cases where there are domain similarities - such as async-http-client and http-request both being Java HTTP request libraries, and commons-lang3 and springside4 both offering Java utilities - each of these projects possess unique characteristics (e.g., design philosophy, framework, flexibility, and target applications) that differentiate them.
 Regarding their developers, 15 artifacts have completely disjoint sets of developers.
 The remaining projects (mostly from Apache Commons) have a small amount of overlap; however, these projects, due to their open-source nature, draw contributions from a broad range of developers (up to 189 contributors).
 The developer count varies from 1 to 23, with an average of 7}.
 We use OpenJDK 8 to run EvoSuite, Maven (3.6.3) to build Java classes, JUnit (4.12) to execute test suites, and TOGA replication package~\cite{toga-replication-package} to generate oracles.